 When asked about future organizing, Harter said, “Going forward, I’m going to do this harder and sooner.
 The fight is not over.
 We have to still fight and we can’t just roll over and say better luck in four years.
 We have to do what we have to.
 Politicians work for us and we don’t have to take what they are doing.
 If that means protest, we will protest.
 If that means calling their office, we will call them and let them know what we want.”

-The post UE: Local 150 Helps Break Right-Wing Supermajority in North Carolina appeared first on Labor Today.
+The post UE: Local 150 Helps Break Right-Wing Supermajority in North Carolina first appeared on Labor Today.

 ]]>